Poor strategic alignment ‘mitigating Australian productivity’

 Michael Rendell, partner and global head of HR services at PwC, said many skilled jobs remain unfilled due to problems at a strategic level.

-“The better employers and employees are at adapting to changing circumstances and aligning their skills with the available opportunities, the more productive organisations will become,” he explained.
+“The better employers and employees are at adapting to changing circumstances and aligning their skills with the available opportunities, the more productive organizations will become,” he explained.

 “Our research shows that a better talent fit between employer and employee could unlock $130 billion in additional productivity globally, begin to close the skills gap and drive a market’s competitive advantage.”